cloudfoundry/eirini-release/README.md

 ### Deploying

-The deploy script will fetch all necessary resources into a folder that is determined by the environment variable `$EIRINI_LITE`.
-When not set, the default will be `~/workspace/eirini-lite`.
+The deploy script will fetch all necessary resources into the folder you cloned the `eirini-release`.

-1. Get `eirini-release`

-	 Clone `eirini-release` to your local machine into `$EIRINI_LITE`.
+1. Get `eirini-release` by cloning it to your local machine.
 1. Execute the deploy script:

    ```
-   $ source $EIRINI_LITE/eirini-release/scripts/lite/come-on-eirini.sh
+   $ source eirini-release/scripts/lite/come-on-eirini.sh
    ```

    This script will setup bosh-lite, minikube, plus eirini on your local machine.
 Moreover it will setup an `eirini` org and `dev` space on CF, such that you are ready to push some apps right after the script finished its work (which takes a while).